Seagat2011/Proto.TinkerCAD/ev.Battery.Technology/README.md

 Electric Vehicle Battery Prototypes
 ===
-Here are electric vehicle battery prototypes I think may become viable for commercial use
+Here are electric vehicle battery prototypes which may become viable for commercial use